Home Loan Qualifying- Plan For It

 Know that all of your home loan qualifying efforts can go POOF! with just one credit card purchase.
 And, in most cases, if you blow your home loan qualifying all by yourself, you may lose your earnest money.

-If you have to cancel at this point, the sellers will be extremely unhappy and not very understanding.
+If you have to cancel right before closing, your loopholes are gone.
+Sellers will be extremely unhappy and not very understanding.
 Please don’t give your money away by letting this happen- it’s pretty lousy.

 Qualifying For More Money: